About Curriculum, Advising, and Program Planning (CAPP):

 There could be several reasons.
 One is that CAPP may not have refreshed since a change was made (the information is refreshed nightly).
 Second, there could be some paperwork that needs to be completed.
 For example, if you have submitted a change of program request, it is possible that the form is in process.

 How can I update information?

 You cannot update course information in CAPP.
-Please work with your academic coach to understand the any process that needs to be completed.
+Please work with your academic advisor to understand the any process that needs to be completed.

 How do I run a degree audit using CAPP?

 - Select the term or the most current term for which you are registered

 - Click submit

 - At the bottom of the audit you will see a place to click on “generate updated evaluation”

 Will I be able to view my entire course history?